buda-base/volume-manifest-builder/README.md

 ### Logging
-All messages are output to `/var/log/VolumeManifestTool/`
+All messages are output to `/var/log/VolumeManifestBuilder/`
 ### Output
-`volume-manifest-tool` also probes images for errors, which it writes into its working directory.
+`volume-manifest-builder` also probes images for errors, which it writes into its working directory.
 This functionality largely duplicates other tools, so it is not documented further.
 ## Service
 See [Service Readme](service/README.md) for details on installing manifestFromS3 as a service on `systemctl` supporting platforms.